The Austin Friends of Traditional Music

 - President.
-The President shall be the chief executive officer, shall call and conduct all business meetings, shall have the authority to sign checks, shall oversee the activities and receive the reports of committees, shall be informed of all current and potential activities of the organization, and shall appoint committee chairpersons and other necessary functionaries, including a person to collect, open, sort, and distribute mail.
+The President shall be the chief executive officer, shall call and conduct all business meetings, shall have the authority to make board approved financial transactions, shall oversee the activities and receive the reports of committees, shall be informed of all current and potential activities of the organization, and shall appoint committee chairpersons and other necessary functionaries, including a person to collect, open, sort, and distribute mail.

 - Vice President.
 The Vice President shall conduct meetings in the absence of the President and, in the event the President is unable to complete his/her term, shall assume the office of President for the duration of the term.
-The Vice President shall have the authority to sign checks and shall be responsible for coordinating the social meetings described in section 6 of Article V.
+The Vice President shall have the authority to make board approved financial transactions, and shall be responsible for coordinating the social meetings described in section 6 of Article V.

 - Secretary.
-The Secretary shall keep records of the organization, shall keep minutes of the Board of Directors meetings, shall have the authority to sign checks, and shall carry out necessary general correspondence.
+The Secretary shall keep records of the organization, shall keep minutes of the Board of Directors meetings, shall have the authority to make board approved financial transactions, and shall carry out necessary general correspondence.

 - Treasurer.
-The Treasurer shall keep financial records, shall have the authority to sign checks, shall hold and deposit funds, shall pay the bills, shall prepare monthly and annual financial reports, shall fill out federal and other tax forms, and shall oversee the physical assets of the organization, including its financial archives.
+The Treasurer shall keep financial records, shall have the authority to make board approved financial transactions, shall hold and deposit funds, shall pay the bills, shall prepare monthly and annual financial reports, shall fill out federal and other tax forms, and shall oversee the physical assets of the organization, including its financial archives.
+Financial reports and other relevant records may be archived in physical or electronic format.
 The Treasurer must be bondable.